cotobal/Project-Codes/README.md

 FOLDER: method of mirror images you can find 4 different archives that I made to visually represent the method of mirror images for a fluid source between 2 walls.

-code txt: TIVA project with distance sensor and LDR
+CSS TIVA PROJECT: code txt: TIVA project with distance sensor and LDR +Report explaining functioning + VIDEO: https://youtu.be/hhOxqQxSmz4